FreedomToTibet/posts-list-react/README.md

-# A simple blog with posts and with a very basic design
+## A simple blog with posts and with a very basic design

 ### Used in development:
 - React v17
 - Hooks (useState,useEffect...)
-- User hooks
+- Custom hooks
 - Context, useContext
 - React Router v5
 - jsonplaceholder.typicode.com like a source  of posts